The landscapes we own and manage are rich in biodiversity, providing a home to many species of wildlife, aquatic life and plants.

 Through research and monitoring, we have identified potential threats to this species that timber harvesting activities pose and adjusted our practices to support the tailed frog’s survival.
 To date, some of the most robust populations of tailed frogs have been documented on land under Green Diamond’s ownership.
 It’s an example of how studies on forest amphibians—which have taken place on our timberlands since 1993—continue to inform our understanding and conservation practices.

-The streams that run through our California Timberlands are the spawning and rearing grounds for many species of salmon.
+The streams that run through our California Timberlands are the spawning and rearing grounds for many species of salmon and trout.
 Most of these species—including coho, chinook and steelhead—are anadromous, meaning they return from the ocean as adults to spawn in freshwater.
 While much of their life cycle takes place in salt water, we can influence their freshwater environment.
 With that in mind, we work to ensure that our timber operations don’t negatively impact these species’ spawning and rearing habitat.

 Throughout our California operations, we have initiated a variety of surveys and fish monitoring programs to assess the quality of salmon habitats and track juvenile salmon populations.
 Our goal is to ensure that conditions for spawning and rearing salmon remain suitable or improved, and to document changes in fish populations over time.